recinan/HR_app/README.md

 - JWT is used for user authentication.
 - Users are assigned roles with specific permissions:
   - **Candidate:** Can submit applications and upload/download documents
-  - **Evaluator** Can view, upload/download documents and evaluate applications
+  - **Evaluator:** Can view, upload/download documents and evaluate applications
   - **Admin:** Can manage job postings and system settings

 ## 📄 API Documentation